 4. Supreme Health Court

-5. Armed Forces Institute of Pathology (AFIP)
+5. Armed Forces Institute of Pathology and Laboratory Medicine (AFIPLM)

-6. Independent and Governing Authority of the CDC
+6. Independent Governing Authority of the CDC

 7. National Institute of Health (NIH) Merit-Based, Double Blinded Grant Review

 a.
 NIH research grant review and funds allocation should be reformed to create a policy for double blinded grant review to permit the best ideas to be funded based on scientific merit and not historical funding, tradition, or cronyism, as innovation can come from diverse sources.

 8. Integrative/ holistic health attorneys training and leadership

 a.
 Integrative/ holistic health attorneys and health leaders are needed to create new health policy to implement these changes.
 Specialized training should be provided at leading law schools to meet these needs and demands.

 9. True economic cost must be factored into health policy, public policy, and payor solutions.

 10. Preserving the free market in this new paradigm is foundational, to preserve the ability to innovate, and continuously and rapidly improve the quality and affordability and distribution of health care technology, products, and services